 Due to vaporization characteristics of LP gas, it is important that the winter camper knows how to most efficiently use the LP system.
 The vaporization rate of LP gas decreases in a direct relationship to a decrease in temperature.
-Propane will convert to a usable gas at temperatures down to -44°F. For this reason, propane is a popular heating fuel in cold climates.
+Propane will convert to a usable gas at temperatures down to -44°F. For this reason, propane is a populaar heating fuel in cold climates.

 The greater the amount of liquid gas in the tank (up to 80% level) the greater the amount of LP gas vapor generated.
-The following is an example of the number of BTU's available from a 20-gallon tank at 0° F at three levels.
-As you can see, the number of BTU's decreases as the tank is emptied.
-Nearly twice as many BTU's are available from a full tank than one that is one-fourth full.
+The following is an example of the number of BTU's available from an 84-pound tank at 0° F at three levels.
+As you